 "Academically, the technical courses here are taught by people who really know their stuff.
 They're not afraid to challenge you."

-Patrick, Computer Information Technology majorAverill Park, NYDIVISON OF INFORMATION TECHNOLOGY & SCIENCES
+Patrick, Computer Networking & Information Security majorAverill Park, NYDIVISON OF INFORMATION TECHNOLOGY & SCIENCES

 Russell came to Champlain with a dream in mind.
 The Upside-Down Curriculum let him jump into graphic design classes right away, and he took advantage of Champlain's BYOBiz program to launch his own apparel imprint business, Imag3.
 He collaborated with students to create a business plan and teamed up with gaming students who studied at Champlain's Montreal campus to retool his web site for ecommerce.
 During his senior year, he worked with international business students to print apparel for the Slam for Sudan, a basketball contest raising money to help new American Sudanese refugees.